-Have you ever experienced this situation?
-After spending a great deal of time editing a post, something happens and you suddenly find that you have lost all of your hard work because you forgot to save it?
+Have you ever been in a situation where, after spending much time and effort editing an article, something goes wrong and you suddenly find that you have lost all of your hard work because you did not remember to save it?

-If this ever happens, there’s no need to worry!
-WordPress comes with an autosave and revision system that:
+If this happens, don’t feel dismayed!
+WordPress comes with an autosave and content revision feature that:

-- Gets your post or page back if your browser crashes while you’re working, and,
+- Can get your post or page back if something happens to your browser or computer while you’re working, and,

-- Lets you recover an earlier version if you’re unhappy with the content in an article and would like to backtrack.
+- Lets you recover an earlier version if you’re unhappy with the content of an article.

-This step-by-step tutorial explains how to use the built-in autosave and post recovery management system of WordPress to automatically recover your pages and posts while working on your content.
+In this step-by-step tutorial, you will learn how to use the built-in WordPress autosave and content recovery function to automatically recover and restore your posts and pages.

-Post Revisions & Autosave Feature Of WordPress: Tutorial
+Post Recovery And Autosave Feature Of WordPress: Step-By-Step Tutorial

 Things can and do go wrong, however.
 For example:

-- Other unknown reasons temporarily prevent you from saving a new post, etc.
+- A number of other reasons temporarily prevent you from saving or publishing your new post, etc.

-When you try to save your work, you might see a ‘WordPress Failure Notice’ like this instead …
+When you try to save your work, you might end up seeing a ‘WordPress Failure Notice’ message like this instead …

-When you the message Are you sure you want to do this?
-Please try again displays on your screen and you click on the ‘Please try again’ link, you will normally go back to a screen displaying an older version of your post, minus any changes that you recently made.
+When you get the message Are you sure you want to do this?
+Please try again and click on the ‘Please try again’ link, you will normally return to an editing screen displaying an older version of your post, minus any recent changes.

-Autosaves are stored as a special kind of revision in the WordPress database so they will not overwrite the current page or post you are working on.
+Autosaves are stored as a special type of revision in the site’s database so they won’t overwrite the post or page you’re working on.

-By default, posts are automatically saved to your database every sixty seconds.
-This interval can be changed by adding code to your wp-config.php file.
+By default, WordPress saves the current version of your post in the WordPress database every 60 seconds.
+This interval can be changed by modifying code in your wp-config.php file.

-We strongly recommend making a backup of your site files and database before modifying any files on your blog or website.
+We recommend performing a backup of your data and files before modifying your website.

-If you have been working for a while and something happens (e.g. your browser crashes), you may see a warning like this when you get back to editing your post or page …
+If you have been working on your edits for a while and something happens (e.g. your browser crashes), a There is an autosave of this post that is more recent than the version below’ warning like this may come up when you return to your post …

 (Edit Post – Autosave notification)

-Click on the link to view the autosave …
+Click on the ‘View the autosave’ link …

-The Compare Revisions interface appears, allowing you to recover a previously saved version of your post …
+The Compare Revisions feature panel displays, allowing you to restore an autosaved version of your post …

-The content of your latest post revision will be recovered from autosave …
+Your post will be restored from autosave …

 Content Recovery – Session Expired

-If your login session expires, WordPress remembers where you were, so when you log in again, you can pick up where you left off …
+If you get logged out, WordPress remembers where you were.
+This allows you to log in again and pick up where you left off …

 (Session expired notice)

-WordPress also warns you if the backup of the post you are working on is different from the version showing in the editor and gives you the opportunity to restore your saved version.
+WordPress also warns you if the backup of the post you are working on is not the same as the version showing in the content editor and gives you the opportunity to restore the saved backup.

 (Post restored successfully!)